GPT2099/Election_Analysis/README.md

 ## Challenge Summary
 This script can be used for future elections to determine any number of votes, counties, percentages, and candidates as long as adherence to the format of [election_results.csv](./Resources/election_results.csv) is followed.
 This script can be modified for future election result csv files containing no header by removing line 43.
-This script can further be modified
+This script can further be modified for csv result files with candidates and counties being listed differently by simply changing each location within the list starting at 0 on lines 52 and 55.

 -